 VEI is a joint venture company of 2 water companies, Vitens and Evides, with 4 other Dutch water utilities connected as partners.
 Since 2006, they have worked on long-term engagements to support the professionalisation of local utilities in low-income countries.
 Together with utilities, VEI defines the areas in which they can provide support.
 VEI sends experts, mainly from the Dutch drinking water sector, but also works with local experts.

 VEI noticed the power of benchmarking, comparing KPIs and group-wide analyses, discussions and learning, and introduced this concept to the WASPA-project.
 VEI now works in 15 countries.
-VEI has been a (lead) partner in 13 FDW projects and started a long-term programme called WaterWorX with all 10 Dutch water utilities and the Dutch Ministry of Foreign Affairs.
+VEI has been a (lead) partner in 13 FDW projects and started a long-term programme called WaterWorX with all 10 Dutch water utilities and the Netherlands Ministry of Foreign Affairs.

 For more analyses and lessons learnt about NRW-reduction, see the report 'Lessons Learnt in NRW-reduction'.